-A number of related works focus on economic modeling of backup and storage systems and focus in particular on incentive mechanisms: we point the reader to [20] and its references for an overview of such works.
-In [20] selfish user behavior is described using non-cooperative game theory: users are modeled by their strategies on their demand (in terms of amount of data to backup) and their offer (offered resources such as storage space, available bandwidth and up-time).
-The user payoff function defined in [20] is linear and split in two parts: the first term represents users' willingness to participate to the backup service as a function of the amount of data they need to backup, the second term accounts for the costs for a peer to offer local resources to remote peers.
+A number of related works focus on economic modeling of backup and storage systems and focus in particular on incentive mechanisms: we point the reader to [15] and its references for an overview of such works.
+In [15] selfish user behavior is described using noncooperative game theory: users are modeled by their strategies on their demand (in terms of amount of data to backup) and their offer (offered resources such as storage space, available bandwidth and up-time).
+The user payoff function defined in [15] is linear and split in two parts: the first term represents users' willingness to participate to the backup service as a function of the amount of data they need to backup, the second term accounts for the costs for a peer to offer local resources to remote peers.

-An example of a commercial p2p storage application is Wuala [21]: the system relies on symmetric exchanges of data between users.
+An example of a commercial P2P storage application is Wuala: the system relies on exchanges of data between users.
 Each user has the right to backup the amount of data in the system that she offers locally, discounted by her availability, which must be kept above a certain threshold.
 Data persistence and integrity is periodically checked by the data owner, and important peer parameters (offered/used storage space, availability, bandwidth and malicious behavior) are maintained using a distributed hash table.
+Furthermore a copy of every piece of user backup data is stored on a server as well.

-In [9] the authors present the performance evaluation of different peer selection strategies in presence of churn: they present a stochastic model of a p2p system and argue on the positive effects of randomization.
-Peer selection strategies in [9] are designed to mitigate the impact of churn while in our work peer selection itself provides incentives to users to increase their on-line time.
+In [8] the authors present the performance evaluation of different peer selection strategies in presence of churn: they present a stochastic model of a P2P system and argue on the positive effects of randomization.
+Peer selection strategies in [8] are designed to mitigate the impact of churn while in our work peer selection itself provides incentives to users to increase their on-line time.

-Papers on network formation (e.g., [7, 14]) discuss strategic peer selection to find equilibrium networks in which users selfishly minimize a cost function that accounts for end-toend connectivity.
+Papers on network formation (e.g., [6], [13]) discuss strategic peer selection to find equilibrium networks in which users selfishly minimize a cost function that accounts for end-to-end connectivity.
 Our model is related to these works in that users build their neighborhoods based on their local preferences.
 However, in our system end-to-end connectivity is not necessary.
-Moreover, we assume the creation of a link between peers to be bilateral, as discussed in [6].
+Moreover, we assume the creation of a link between peers to be bilateral, as discussed in [5].
 Matching theory, a field of combinatorial optimization, provides useful tools to analyze peer selection in our setting: we discuss in details related works in Section 5.
 Data management is a crucial issue in backup and storage systems.
-A vast literature exists tackling data redundancy [17], resilience to peer churn, [4] and reputation systems [10].
+A vast literature exists tackling data redundancy [16], resilience to peer churn, [3] and reputation systems [9].
 These problems are not addressed in our work.
-We also gloss over the problem of deciding which is the optimal amount of data to be stored in the system [20].
+We also gloss over the problem of deciding which is the optimal amount of data to be stored in the system [15].